guibranco/pancake/docs/user-guide/request.md

 Batch support allows for the execution of multiple HTTP requests in a single call.
 This is especially useful for optimizing network usage when several requests need to be sent to the same or different endpoints.

+The requests are executed concurrently using PHP's multi-cURL interface (`curl_multi_init`), which means they are processed in parallel rather than sequentially.
+This can significantly reduce the total execution time when making multiple requests.
+However, be mindful that concurrent execution may increase memory usage and server load.
 ```php
 $batchRequests = [
     [